redcode/6502/README.md

 Copyright © 1999-2018 Manuel Sainz de Baranda y Goñi.
 Released under the terms of the [GNU General Public License v3](http://www.gnu.org/copyleft/gpl.html).

 This is a very accurate [6502](http://en.wikipedia.org/wiki/MOS_Technology_6502) [emulator](http://en.wikipedia.org/wiki/Emulator) I wrote many years ago.
 It has been used in several machine emulators by other people and it has been extensivelly tested.
-It is fast, small (17 KB when compiled as a x86-64 dynamic library), easy to understand, and **the code is profusely commented**.
+It is fast, small (17 KB when compiled as a x86-64 dynamic library), easy to understand, and the code is commented.

 If you are looking for a MOS 6502 CPU emulator for your project maybe you have found the correct one.
 I use this core in the [Nintendo Entertainment System emulator](http://github.com/redcode/NEStalin) I started as hobby.